 Question: Why do you breed rats?
 Answer: Breeding rats is a beloved hobby that I have styled my life around.
 I have goals with each litter such as improving a hooded rat’s stripe, but my ultimate goal is to create the best pets possible by improving the species as a whole.
 I do this so that my clients can love the best examples of domesticated Norway rats and see just how much love these well-bred little companions have to offer.
 It's incredible to see how much better my rats are as pets compared to pet shop rats due largely to the fact that I breed for temperament, raise them in proper environments, and have great bloodlines.
 I aim to ever improve temperament and health in my animals so that you can enjoy years of love from your rats.
 See the "How I Raise My Rats" page for information on breeding for temperament.
 It's so important!
 See the "Types I Breed" section for detailed info about my bloodlines.

 Question: You look so young!
 How old are you?
-Answer: I’m a 23 year old full time Stony Brook University College student.
+Answer: I’m a 23 year old full time Senior Stony Brook University College student.
 Obviously, due to my young age I am not a home owner.
 I occupy an apartment inside my parent’s home that can be entered through the home’s main door.
 For income I work for my relative's daycare and I plan to write novels after graduation.

 Question: Do you take in rescues?
 Answer: NO. I have in the distant past, but I now no longer do so.